openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-container-grid.md

 cachedCount(value: number)

-Sets the number of grid items to be preloaded (cached).
+Sets the number of grid items to be cached (preloaded).
 It works only in [LazyForEach](../../../quick-start/arkts-rendering-control-lazyforeach.md) and [Repeat](../../../quick-start/arkts-new-rendering-control-repeat.md) with the **virtualScroll** option enabled.
 A value less than 0 evaluates to the default value. <!--Del-->For details, see [Minimizing White Blocks During Swiping](../../../performance/arkts-performance-improvement-recommendation.md#minimizing-white-blocks-during-swiping).<!--DelEnd-->

 The number of the grid items to be cached before and after the currently displayed one equals the value of **cachedCount** multiplied by the number of columns.